rapidsai/raft/README.md

   - `template`: A skeleton template containing the bare-bones file structure and cmake configuration for writing applications with RAFT.
   - `test`: Googletests source code
 - `docs`: Source code and scripts for building library documentation (Uses breath, doxygen, & pydocs)
+- `notebooks`: IPython notebooks with usage examples and tutorials
 - `python`: Source code for Python libraries.
   - `pylibraft`: Python build and source code for pylibraft library
   - `raft-dask`: Python build and source code for raft-dask library